Leyzymoy/Java2Smali/README.md

 # Java2Smali
-Java2Smali it is a fast java code to format converter Smali
+Java2Smali it is a fast java code to format converter Smali on a smartphone